Reading Time: 2 minutes

-With the release of Windows 10, Microsoft is planning to retire Internet explorer and make Microsoft Edge as the default browser.
-It seems Microsoft is in the right direction as Edge is certainly better than Internet explorer.
-Edge browser is faster, secure and support latest web standards compared to Internet explorer.
+With the release of Windows 10, Microsoft is planning to retire Internet Explorer and make Microsoft Edge as the default browser.
+It seems Microsoft is in the right direction as Edge is certainly better than Internet Explorer.
+Edge browser is faster, secure and supports latest web standards compared to Internet Explorer.
 However, there are some drawbacks which Microsoft should try to fix through the release of new updates.

 How to Stop automatic download using Windows Edge Settings

 - Open Microsoft Edge.
 Click the three dots on the top right.